bhits/discovery-server/README.md

 This API runs with some default configuration that is primarily targeted for development environment.
 However, [Spring Boot](https://projects.spring.io/spring-boot/) supports several methods to override the default configuration to configure the API for a certain deployment environment.

 Please see the [default configuration](discovery-server/src/main/resources/application.yml) for this API as a guidance and override the specific configuration per environment as needed.
 Also, please refer to [Spring Boot Externalized Configuration](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) documentation to see how Spring Boot applies the order to load the properties and [Spring Boot Common Properties](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) documentation to see the common properties used by Spring Boot.

+This Discovery Server by default is setup to run as a Standalone Server.
+To run as a Server Cluster refer to the [Spring Cloud documentation](http://projects.spring.io/spring-cloud/docs/1.0.3/spring-cloud.html#_high_availability_zones_and_regions).

 ### Examples for Overriding a Configuration in Spring Boot